 A White Basps report from White Ops and the National Advertisers Association (ANA) report together estimate the global economic damage from fraud to reach $5.8 billion in 2019.
-Huge funds that could have been spent on real impressions settle up in the pockets of fraudsters that imitate clicks, views, and installs using malicious scripts.
-Another common problem is a domain spoofing when advertisers pay for impressions served at much cheaper inventory, oftentimes with inappropriate content.
+Huge funds that could have been spent on real impressions settle in the pockets of fraudsters who imitate clicks, views, and installs using malicious scripts.
+Another common problem is domain spoofing, when advertisers pay for impressions served at much cheaper inventory, oftentimes with inappropriate content.

-Ads.txt, ads.cert and app-ads.txt belong to those IAB initiatives that protect advertisers from fraudsters if they officially enforce the standards on their programmatic platforms.
-However, if you want to be 100% sure that ad budgets are not getting flushed down the pipe the only way to do it will be purchasing your own solution and integrating supply and demand partners of your choice.
-Approaching integration responsibly, the owner of the white label ad exchange can create a unique brand-safe ecosystem where each publisher is known and proved, each inventory piece is certified, and each web source impression is served at has appropriate and brand-safe content.
+Ads.txt, ads.cert, and app-ads.txt belong to those IAB initiatives that protect advertisers from fraudsters if they officially enforce the standards on their programmatic platforms.
+However, if you want to be 100% sure that ad budgets are not getting flushed down the pipe, the only way to do it will be by purchasing your own solution and integrating supply and demand partners of your choice.
+Approaching integration responsibly, the white-label ad exchange owner can create a unique brand-safe ecosystem where each publisher is known and proven, each inventory piece is certified, and each web source impression is served at has appropriate and brand-safe content.

 The last word

-The digital advertising ecosystem is diverse, sometimes it includes too many variabilities that directly affect ad campaigns success.
-It is hard to keep the finger on the pulse of all changes and even harder to inspect what’s happening inside your programmatic chain if you don’t have your own proprietary solution.
+The digital advertising ecosystem is diverse; sometimes, it includes too many variabilities directly affecting ad campaign success.
+It is hard to keep a finger on the pulse of all changes and even harder to inspect what’s happening inside your programmatic chain if you don’t have your own proprietary solution.

-Even though today it is completely possible to build your own platform from scratch and achieve ultimate media-purchasing transparency, you need to properly assess time and funds in order to launch your solution before competitors.
-With a white-label solution (DSP, SSP, or DMP or ad exchange) every ad tech player can build a platform that will satisfy the needs of a unique customer niche and close the gaps you might have experienced with your existing platform.
+Even though it is possible to build your platform from scratch today and achieve ultimate media-purchasing transparency, you need to properly assess the time and funds to launch your solution before competitors.
+With a white-label solution (DSP, SSP, or ad exchange), every ad tech player can build a platform that will satisfy the needs of a unique customer niche and close the gaps you might have experienced with your existing platform.